 Keepers continued, “You want some adjustability.
 A straight drop can work well for AIWB, but for most people, a slight rearward cant is ideal.
 Each person has to find the angle and position that works the best for their particular body.”

 He adds, “Very short holsters tend to roll the gun butt out forward in a very obvious way.
 That’s particularly true if you have any belly at all.
-You want the holster to fit between the ‘important parts’ and the crease in the leg.
+You want the appendix carry holster to fit between the ‘important parts’ and the crease in the leg.
 That’s one reason the FBI cant doesn’t work with AIWB.

 “On our own holsters, we extend the muzzle end about an inch.
 We roll the material over and close the muzzle.
 That eliminates a sharp discomfort point.
 The rolled muzzle also acts as a heat shield when the gun warms up during intensive training,” Keepers concludes.